 This component transfers the 12 volt power into action by engaging itself to the armature causing the brake to engage with drum surface.
 Inspect the magnet for standard or abnormal wear.
 Generally a magnet "works" or it is "dead" requiring replacement.
+Should a magnet be worn on a slant or angle and still works, replace it as it's life is short.
+Each magnet draws about 3.0 amps.

-9. SPRINGS / SHACKLES
+8. SPRINGS / SHACKLES